kgxsz/devops-101/README.md

 Going home and implementing a simple cloud infrastructure with a simple CI pipeline was immensely beneficial to me, and I think it will be beneficial to you.
 The motivation behind these workshops is to expose you to these concepts by bulding a simple system.
 We'll only be scratching the surface, but that will be enough to give you a head start on your first project.

 ## Structure
 DevOps 101 is structured as a series of workshops, working toward the goal of building your very own cloud infrastructure and CI pipeline.
-Each part should take no logner than an hour.
+Each part should take no longer than an hour.

 We'll be concentrating on two major tools in these workshops: